Quality Check Definition and Application

 workflow_checks = dq_engine.load_checks_from_table(table_name="dq.config.checks_table", run_config_name="workflow_001")

-# load checks from a table defined in 'checks_table' in the default run config
+# Load checks from the installation (from a table defined in 'checks_table' in the run config)

 checks = default_checks + workflow_checks